arkency/posts/posts/2022-12-13-speed-up-aggregate-roots-loading-with-snapshot-events.md

 ```

 ## Keeping exploring
-That’s not the only possible snapshot implementation out there.
-We’ve once explored different styles of [aggregate implementation](https://github.com/arkency/aggregates), listing their strengths and letting one evaluate them in one place on the same subject.
+That is not the only possible snapshot implementation out there.

+We have once explored different styles of [aggregate implementation](https://github.com/arkency/aggregates), listing their strengths and letting one evaluate them in one place on the same subject.
-We’re going to iterate on snapshots in the same fashion at: https://github.com/RailsEventStore/snapshots.
-If you don’t want to miss it, what that space and leave a star for encouragement.
+We are going to iterate on snapshots in the same fashion at: https://github.com/RailsEventStore/snapshots.

+If you don’t want to miss it, watch that space and leave a star for encouragement 😉